• Skip to primary navigation

 The Political Theory Review

-A Political Theory Review interview with John T. Scott, Professor of Political Science at the University of California, Davis, about his new book, The Routledge Guidebook to Machiavelli’s The Prince (Routledge, 2016).
+A Political Theory Review interview with Michael Gillespie, Professor of Political Science at Duke University, about his recent book, Nietzsche’s Final Teaching (University of Chicago Press, 2017).
 Hear more interviews from The Political Theory Review.

 • « Go to Previous Page